dgerabagi/data-curation-environment/prompt.md

         for (const cycle of sortedHistory) {
             if (cycle.cycleId === 0) continue;
-            // Only include cycles up to and including the one being generated if (cycle.cycleId > currentCycleData.cycleId) continue;
+            if (cycle.cycleId > currentCycleData.cycleId) continue;

             cyclesContent += `\n\n<Cycle ${cycle.cycleId}>\n`;